miguno/puppet-zookeeper/README.md

   - zookeeper::service
 ```

-More sophisticated example that overrides some of the default settings:
+A more sophisticated example that overrides some of the default settings and also demonstrates the use of `$config_map`.

 ```yaml
 ---